Diablo 2 hacking (packets, d2hackit etc.) guides

 if (server->VerifyUnit(&guTarget)){}

-heres another neet function. this will return a non-zero if the gameunit is
+heres another neet function. this will return a non-zero if the gameunit is found in the game at the time it is called.

 Code: